waelhammoudeh/overpass-4-slackware/Guide/README-START.md

    3) rc.dispatcher: starts and stops database manager; the "dispatcher" daemon program.
    4) op_make_areas.sh: script to build area objects in the database.
    5) op_update_db.sh: script for updating the overpass database.
-   6) op_update_areas.sh: script to update the area objects.
+   6) update_osm_file.sh: to keep region extract OSM data file updated with latest data.
    In addition a log rotation file is included "op_logrotate".

-Next in this Guide is "README-DATA.md".
+   All binaries are installed to "/usr/local/bin/" directory, usually this directory is included in users environment PATH, you may want to add it if it is not.

 Thank you very much.

 Wael Hammoudeh

-August 11/2023
+September 11/2023

+Next in this Guide is ["README-DATA.md"](https://github.com/waelhammoudeh/overpass-4-slackware/Guide/README-DATA.md)